vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 Different eCommerce's have different approaches to payments.
 You have to analyze how your one approaches them, make sure you support:

-- creating a payment object,
+- creating a payment,
-- updating a payment object (after authorization, capture, refund),
+- updating a payment (after authorization, capture, refund),
-- attaching payment object to the order,
+- attaching payment to the order,
 - updating order status after successful payment,
-- updating based on asynchronous messages (webhook).
+- updating status based on asynchronous messages (webhook).

 #### Find the best way for integration with your Payment Service Provider